From the Outside (Hey Violet album): Songs

 According to Horowitz, "All We Ever Wanted" sees Hey Violet "take shouted pride in being [...] as they really are".
 Rena called "Fuqboi" an attempt by Hey Violet to "capture the essence of the 'fuckboy' "; the band wrote the song after Bunetta asked about their experiences with them.
-Mackenzie Hall of Alternative Press called it both "anthemic and tounge-in-cheek".
+Mackenzie Hall of Alternative Press called it both "anthemic and tongue-in-cheek".
 "Unholy" is an electropop song about imagining being with someone else whilst in a relationship; Moreta considered it to be From the Outsides darkest song.
 In the song's intro, Bunetta plays a wrong note on a keyboard, which was kept as the members of Hey Violet liked it.
 They considered "Where Have You Been (All My Night)" to be nostalgic; Miller felt the song had a vintage feel comparable to the Black Mirror episode "San Junipero".
 DeVille and Phares described it as synth-pop, with the former comparing it to Chvrches.
-"Like Lovers Do" decipts someone fantasizing about the potentials of being in a relationship with a man they have seen at a bar.
+"Like Lovers Do" depicts someone fantasizing about the potentials of being in a relationship with a man they have seen at a bar.
 The song alternates between acoustic verses and pop rock choruses, and features a breakdown that DeVille likened to Evanescence covering "Kashmir" by Led Zeppelin.
-Moreta felt it was reminiscient of the My Chemical Romance song "Mama".
+Moreta felt it was reminiscent of the My Chemical Romance song "Mama".
 The final track on From the Outside, "This Is Me Breaking Up with You", recalls Hey Violet's early rock sound and was described as an "accidental ode" to it by Miller.
 Nia said the song was written early on but forgotten until the band were working on its track listing, at which point they thought it would be good to perform live.